 See also: http://www.hatfield-house.co.uk/house-park-garden/the-garden/the-sundial-garden/

 DESIGN: The gold-plated bead on the gnomon (the shadow-casting rod) marks the center point of the map projection and also the center of the three arms that support the gnomon: in the ancient geocentric concept of the heavens, this bead would represent the Earth at the center of the universe while the arms portray great circles of a celestial sphere.
 The concept of this design is based on an armillary sphere, an instrument employed during the Renaissance for teaching astronomy.
-The octagonal design was inspired by its use for baptistries in early Christian architecture.
+The octagonal design was inspired by the use of the octagon in early Christian architecture for baptistries.
 Although its origins are unclear, it has been suggested that seven of the sides represent each day in the creation of the world and the eighth the rebirth through Jesus Christ.
-Following the traditional concept of the geocentric universe, each of the eight corners of the dial plate are engraved with a planetary symbol.
-These are arranged in a clockwise direction in the order of their perceived distance from Earth (in the North corner): Saturn (the most distant), Jupiter, Mars, Sun (in the South corner), Venus, Mercury and Moon.
+Following the traditional concept of the geocentric universe, each of the eight corners of the dial plate are engraved with a planetary symbol with Earth on the North corner and the Sun opposite on the South corner.
 The pointed arches of the pedestal reflect the French Gothic style, which, following its use in Notre Dame’s Basilica of the Sacred Heart, was widely adopted on campus.

 DESIGN: The dial’s pedestal is a heptagon, each side representing one of the planets from which the names of the seven days of the week evolved.
 Based on the ancient Egyptian concept of an Earth-centered universe, the planets — those seen with the naked eye (Sun and Moon included) — were believed to orbit the Earth in order of their perceived distance: Saturn (the most distant), Jupiter, Mars, Sun, Venus, Mercury, and Moon.
 Each hour of the 24-hour day was assigned to a planet, using the same order repeated consecutively for a period of seven days.
 Each day was named for the planet that governed its first hour: hence, Saturn’s day became Saturday, the Sun’s Day, Sunday, & etc. Since the planets were associated with mythological gods of different cultures, the day names vary linguistically: from Tiw, the old English name for the Nordic god Tyr, comes Tuesday.
 The equivalent Roman war god is Mars, from which mardi, martedi, and other related names derived.